ethberlinzwei/KnowledgeBase/README.md

 ## Submission of sponsored prizes

-Each sponsored prize has a GitHub issue in the [prizes repository]([https://github.com/ethberlin-hackathon/ETHBerlin-Bounties](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties/settings/collaboration)).
+Each sponsored prize has a GitHub issue in the [bounties repository](https://github.com/ethberlinzwei/Bounties).
 After you've decided which ones you want to apply for, go to the Gitcoin bounty associated with that prize, and click on "Start Work".
 At the end of judging, the sponsor will decide on a team, and pay out the bounty through Gitcoin.

 These prizes are different from the Open Track prize and People's choice award.